growit-io/terragrunt-aws-poc/README.md

 [`dependency`](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#dependency)
 blocks and configuration-specific inputs.

-The following graph shows the dependencies among all Terragrunt configurations in this repository which include the parent `terragrunt.hcl` file:
+The following automatically generated graph shows the dependencies among all Terragrunt configurations which include the parent `terragrunt.hcl` file:

 ![Dependency graph](graph.svg)

-For more details on this approach, and the recognized attributes in `terragrunt.yml` files, see the [documentation](docs/terragrunt/README.md).

-#### Terraform root module source
+### Terraform root module source

 The top-level [`terragrunt.yml`](terragrunt.yml) file specifies that all Terraform root modules should be located under the [`modules`](modules)